Roasted Potato Marinara

 2. Place all ingredients into a large roasting pan.

-3. Using your hands or two large spoons and toss the potatoes until all potatoes are well coated with onions, tomatoes, seasonings, and olive oil.
+3. Using your hands or two large spoons toss the potatoes until all potatoes are well coated with onions, tomatoes, seasonings, and olive oil.

 6. Remove from oven and transfer to a serving platter.
 Serve warm.